PITRv1/DuszaYear2/README.md

 2025.09.26 - Project idea reworked, project preperations started

 2025.12.06 - Dani made the backend for the secound time for the műhely and he didn't sleep sh#t

+2026.01.16 - Day before the third workshop noone wants to work on the project anymore cause everyone has another thing they have to do.
+We're just trying to get it across the finishline.